 When it comes to helping others grieve, most of us don’t know what to do.
 We attempt well-meaning gestures and try to say and do the right thing.
 Often times our efforts fall flat.
 Even worse, saying the wrong thing might put a wedge between you and the person grieving.

 Remember, there is no timetable for grief.
-For some, progress will come quickly but for others, there will be ups and downs and the process may be considerably longer.
+For some, progress will come quickly but for others, there will be ups and downs and the process may be considerably longer than you might expect.
 You should avoid making judgments about how long it is taking for someone to feel better.

 Below are some general tips that apply to most grief situations.
 If you are concerned about the way a friend or loved one is reacting, do not hesitate to consult with a professional.
 There are many support groups and grief counselors available.